-Ms. Hong was awarded full scholarship from New England Conservatory of Music in USA where she obtained her Doctoral degree in Collaborative Piano and also bachelor’s and master’s degrees with Academic Honor and Distinction in Performance.
-Her principal teachers include Irma Vallecillo, Margo Garrett and Martin Katz.
-In 2003, she assisted in establishing the Graduate Institute of Collaborative Piano of Tainan National University of the Arts in Taiwan, the very first Institute specializing in collaborative piano performing and arts.
-She is currently a full-time faculty member and serves as the Director of the Institute.
+Ms. Hong obtained her Doctoral degree in Collaborative Piano on full scholarship from New England Conservatory of Music in USA, where she also received her bachelor’s and master’s degrees with Academic Honor and Distinction in Performance.
+Among her main teachers are Irma Vallecillo, Margo Garrett and Martin Katz.
+In 2003, she assisted in establishing the Graduate Institute of Collaborative Piano of Tainan National University of the Arts, the very first institute of Collaborative Piano in Taiwan.
+She is currently a full-time associate professor and serves as the director of the Institute.